joostkremers/parsebib/README.md

 The argument `expand-strings` functions as the same-name argument in `parsebib-collect-strings`, and the arguments `inheritance` and `fields` function as the same-name arguments in `parsebib-collect-bib-entries`.

 If `replace-TeX` in set, (La)TeX markup in field values is replaced with text that is more suitable for display.
 The variable `parsebib-TeX-markup-replace-alist` determines what exactly is replaced.
-(Note: its definition in `parsebib.el` is more informative than its actual value; see also the relevant tests in `parsebib-test.el` for examples of its use.)
-No clean-up is applied to fields listed in `parsebib-clean-TeX-markup-exclude-fields`.
+This variable can be `let`-bound around calls to the parsing functions, but note that its value is construed on the basis of the variables  `parsebib-TeX-command-relacement-alist`, `parsebib-TeX-accent-replacement-alist` or `parsebib-TeX-literal-replacement-alist`, so you may want to customise those instead.
+See their doc strings and the doc string of `parsebib-TeX-markup-replacement-alist` for details.

 Note that `parsebib-parse-bib-buffer` only makes one pass through the buffer.
 It is therefore a bit faster than calling all the `parsebib-collect-*` functions above in a row, since that would require making four passes through the buffer.

-#### parsebib-clean-TeX-markup-exclude-fields ####
+#### `parsebib-clean-TeX-markup-exclude-fields` ####

 This variable is set to a list of fields in which no clean-up of TeX markup should take place when parsing a buffer.
 To customise this list, you can `let`-bind it around a call to `parsebib-parse-bib-buffer`.